 We have quite a few options to choose from.
 For the sake of becoming oriented with the system, let's say that we just want to bring in files from our local disk into NiFi.
 When a developer creates a Processor, the developer can assign "tags" to that Processor.
 These can be thought of as keywords.
 We can filter by these tags or by Processor name by typing into the Filter box in the top-right corner of the dialog.
 Type in the keywords that you would think of when wanting to ingest files from a local disk.
 Typing in keyword "file", for instance, will provide us a few different Processors that deal with files.
 Filtering by the term "local" will narrow down the list pretty quickly, as well.
-If we select a Processor from the list, we will see a brief description of the GetFile Processor tells us that it pulls data from our local disk into NiFi and then removes the local file.
+If we select a Processor from the list, we will see a brief description of the Processor near the bottom of the dialog.
+This should tell us exactly what the Processor does.
+The description of the GetFile Processor tells us that it pulls data from our local disk into NiFi and then removes the local file.
 We can then double-click the Processor type or select it and choose the Add button.
 The Processor will be added to the canvas in the location that it was dropped.